 These unaudited interim condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) and following the requirements of the United States Securities and Exchange Commission (SEC) for interim reporting.
 As permitted under those rules, certain footnotes or other financial information that are normally required by GAAP can be condensed or omitted.
+Certain reclassifications have been made to the prior period amounts to conform to the current year presentation.
+"Prepaid research and development expenses" and "Other prepaid expenses", which were previously reported together as "Prepaid expenses" on the condensed balance sheet, are now reported as separate line items.

 In management's opinion, the unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited financial statements and include normal recurring adjustments necessary for the fair presentation of the Company's financial position and its results of operations and comprehensive loss and its cash flows for the periods presented.
 These statements do not include all disclosures required by GAAP and should be read in conjunction with the Company's financial statements and accompanying notes for the fiscal year ended December 31, 2018, which is contained in the Company's Annual Report on Form 10-K as filed with the SEC on February 28, 2019.
-The results for the three months ended March 31, 2019 are not necessarily indicative of results to be expected for the entire year ending December 31, 209 or future operating periods.
+The results for the three and nine months ended September 30, 2019 are not necessarily indicative of results to be expected for the entire year ending December 31, 2019 or future operating periods.